lloesche/auth-proxy-dcos/README.md

 Works best in combination with [marathon-lb](https://github.com/mesosphere/marathon-lb).
 The example auth-proxy.json app definition contains marathon-lb labels.

 ## Usage
-Adjust the HAPROXY_VHOST value in auth-proxy.json.
+Adjust the HAPROXY_0_VHOST and HAPROXY_GROUP labels in auth-proxy.json.

 Install using
 ```